GMT-458-Web-GIS/geogame-kaankaan1/README.md

 - **Player Interaction**: Provide buttons to let players guess which line is longer.
 - **Feedback Display**: Show whether the player's guess was correct or incorrect, along with the actual lengths of the lines.
 - **Counters**: Track and display correct and incorrect answers on the screen.
-- **Game End Condition**: End the game and display a message when the player accumulates 3 incorrect guesses.
+- **Game End Condition**: End the game and display a message when the player accumulates three incorrect guesses.

 ### 2. **Layout**
 - **Map Canvas**: Centrally placed and occupies most of the screen for optimal visibility.